nuggetInc/advent_of_code/solutions/year2022/src/day09/README.md

 <p>It seems to support the Elves just fine, though.
 The bridge spans a gorge which was carved out by the massive river far below you.</p>
 <p>You step carefully; as you do, the ropes stretch and twist.
 You decide to distract yourself by modeling rope physics; maybe you can even figure out where <b>not</b> to step.</p>
 <p>Consider a rope with a knot at each end; these knots mark the <b>head</b> and the <b>tail</b> of the rope.
 If the head moves far enough away from the tail, the tail is pulled toward the head.</p>
-<p>Due to nebulous reasoning involving <a href="https://en.wikipedia.org/wiki/Planck_units#Planck_length" target="_blank">Planck lengths</a>, you should be able to model the positions of the knots on a two-dimensional grid.
+<p>Due to nebulous reasoning involving <a href="https://en.wikipedia.org/wiki/Planck_units#Planck_length">Planck lengths</a>, you should be able to model the positions of the knots on a two-dimensional grid.
 Then, by following a hypothetical <b>series of motions</b> (your puzzle input) for the head, you can determine how the tail will move.</p>
 <p><span title="I'm an engineer, not a physicist!">Due to the aforementioned Planck lengths</span>, the rope must be quite short; in fact, the head (<code>H</code>) and tail (<code>T</code>) must <b>always be touching</b> (diagonally adjacent and even overlapping both count as touching):</p>
 <pre><code>....
 .TH.